|

 framework for the white funiculi of the medulla spinalis.
 The mantle

-represents the whole of the future gray columns of the medulla
+layer represents the whole of the future gray columns of the medulla

 spinalis; in it the cells are differentiated into two sets, viz., (a)